-Iranian proxy attacks on U.S. bases in Iraq and Syria increased again in 2022.
+Iranian proxy attacks on U.S. bases in Iraq and Syria escalated throughout 2022.
 There were seven attacks in May 2022-as many as in February, March, and April combined.
-Although they did not result in any deaths, the attacks tested the Biden Administration's red lines.
-Whereas the Trump Administration made clear that it would respond if Americans were injured or killed in proxy attacks, the Biden Administration has been less clear about its red lines.
+They were again not met with a decisive U.S. military response, through red lines were being tested.
 Nor did the U.S. respond with force to any of the 29 attacks launched on U.S. bases in Iraq and Syria between October 2021 and August 2022.
 The failure to establish clear red lines, backed up by kinetic action, allows Iranian proxies to carry out attacks with impunity.

 Some analysts view these brazen attacks as a signal from the Iranian system that it will take a more aggressive stance against U.S. presence in the region because it fears no consequences.
-In this way, it could increase pressure on the U.S. to withdraw and agree to concessions in the Vienna negotiations on the nuclear deal.
-Through the PMF, Iran may also be planning to increase its pressure on U.S.-backed forces.
+In this way, it sought to increase pressure on the U.S. to withdraw and agree to concessions in the then-ongoing Vienna negotiations to revive the 2015 nuclear deal.
+Through the PMF, Iran has also increased political and military pressure on U.S.-backed forces stationed in Iraq.

-Head of the Iraqi Popular Mobilization Authority, Faleh al-Fayyad, reportedly traveled to Damascus in March 2022 to meet with President Bashar al-Assad in order to discuss border security cooperation, with the aim of restricting the activities of the Kurdistan Workers Party (PKK), and shoring up security coordination on both sides of the border at the behest of Iran.
+Head of the PMF Faleh al-Fayyad reportedly traveled to Damascus in March 2022 to meet with President Bashar al-Assad in order to discuss border security cooperation, with the aim of restricting the activities of the Kurdistan Workers Party (PKK), and shoring up security coordination on both sides of the border at the behest of Iran.
 Another possible intention behind Al-Fayyad's trip may have been increasing pressure on the US-backed Syrian Democratic Forces (SDF), which have a major presence in northeast Syria.